open-edge-insights/eii-zmq-broker/README.md

     // Specifies the configuration for the frontend socket "zmq_tcp_publish": {
-        // TCP host to bind to
+        // TCP host
         "host": "127.0.0.1",

-        // TCP port to bind to
-        "port": 5569,
+        // TCP port (note that this is a different port from the frontend) "port": 5569

         // Server secret key to use for encryption / authentication "server_secret_key": "qydUsM#PP4r<E*2]<]kbLRwk1IX:H^y{Gk56e:tc"